Sarah Ferguson: Separation and divorce

-After four years of official separation, the Duke and Duchess announced their mutual decision to divorce in 1996.
-In the years after her divorce, Sarah claimed that she had received £15,000 a year as a divorce settlement and cited her deal as a spokeswoman with Weight Watchers as her main "source of income".
-However, subsequent information given by senior officials to The Sunday Telegraph revealed that Sarah had received £350,000 in cash, £500,000 from the Queen to buy a new house for her and the children, and a monthly allowance that was estimated to have reached £500,000 in total by 2010.
+Reports and speculation about the couple reuniting continued into late 1995, ending when the Duke and Duchess announced their mutual decision to divorce in April 1996.
+In the years after her divorce, Ferguson claimed that she had received £15,000 a year as a divorce settlement and cited her deal as a spokeswoman with Weight Watchers as her main "source of income".
+However, subsequent information given by senior officials to The Sunday Telegraph revealed that she had received £350,000 in cash, £500,000 from the Queen to buy a new house for her and the children, and a monthly allowance that was estimated to have reached £500,000 in total by 2010.
 The couple shared custody of their children.
+In November 1996, Ferguson published her autobiography Sarah: My Story and embarked on a promotional tour to support it.
+On a US chat show she implied she and Andrew had had an open relationship, and that throughout the marriage and separation "He always knew exactly what was going on", she said.
+"It's not a one-way street.
+We respect each other's space."
 In a 2007 interview, as to why they finalised their divorce she said, "I wanted to work; it's not right for a princess of the royal house to be commercial, so Andrew and I decided to make the divorce official so I could go off and get a job."

 The decree nisi was granted on 17 April 1996 and the divorce was finalised on 30 May 1996, after which she legally retained the style Her Royal Highness with the style of other divorced peeresses.
-However, it was announced in April that Sarah had chosen not to use the style Her Royal Highness and would relinquish it under the divorce terms.
-In accordance with letters patent issued in August 1996 regulating post-divorce royal titles, Sarah formally ceased being a Royal Highness and was re-styled Sarah, Duchess of York.
+However, it was announced in April that Ferguson had chosen not to use the style Her Royal Highness and would relinquish it under the divorce terms.
+In accordance with letters patent issued in August 1996 regulating post-divorce royal titles, she formally ceased being a Royal Highness.

-Since her divorce, Sarah has attended some functions with her daughters, such as the investitures of the Duke of York into the Royal Victorian Order and the Order of the Garter, and Royal Ascot, and on those occasions, she is afforded the courtesy of treatment as a member of the royal family.
-Sarah hinted at the idea of remarrying Andrew in several interviews.
-In August 2013, she was invited to stay at Balmoral Castle with Prince Andrew and their daughters as guests of the Queen, and in September 2013, in response to a question about the possibility of remarrying Andrew, Sarah said, "He's still my handsome prince, he'll always be my handsome prince."
+Since her divorce, Ferguson has attended some functions with her daughters, such as the investitures of Andrew into the Royal Victorian Order and the Order of the Garter, and Royal Ascot, and on those occasions, she is afforded the courtesy of treatment as a member of the royal family.
+She hinted at the idea of remarrying Andrew in several interviews.
+In August 2013, she was invited to stay at Balmoral Castle with Andrew and their daughters as guests of the Queen, and in September 2013, in response to a question about the possibility of remarrying Andrew, Ferguson said, "He's still my handsome prince, he'll always be my handsome prince."